Long-Term Patterns for the Medically Lost

 - clarify when challenges arise from neurodivergence rather than illness

-Identity and Self‑Concept in Long‑Term Recovery
+Identity and Self-Concept Over Time

 Identity stabilization may include: